Refreshing Iced Matcha Recipes for Summer

 If you prefer to go out for matcha instead of making it at home, I can suggest the following spots:

-• Sottocasa, they have a lovely outdoor terrace, perfect for the early mornings on Saturday and Sunday!
-(I’d recommend booking in advance).
+Sottocasa has a lovely outdoor terrace, perfect for early mornings on Saturday and Sunday!
+(I’d recommend booking in advance.)
 They make a mean strawberry iced matcha latte, but their normal iced matcha or iced matcha lattes are also made to perfection.

-• DAL COL in Bassano Del Grappa.
-Perfect for a weekend trip, and a huge selection of iced matcha drinks (they also have fantastic pastries!)
+DAL COL in Bassano Del Grappa is perfect for a weekend trip, offering a huge selection of iced matcha drinks (they also have fantastic pastries!)

-If you’d like to start making your matchas at home and make it a nourishing, daily ritual for yourself, why not take a look at our subscription options on the website?
+If you’d like to start making your matchas at home and make it a nourishing daily ritual, why not take a look at our subscription options on the website?
 We’re working on making your morning routines even more special by introducing different types of Japanese and handmade tools in the next few weeks.
 Stay tuned for more!

 I hope this post brings you a little refreshment and a lot of inspiration this summer.
 I’ve just inspired myself, so I'm off to make an iced matcha latte (again).